The Mule (2018 film): Casting

 In January 2018, Eastwood was set to play the role of Earl Stone, a Korean War veteran in his 80s, based on World War II veteran Leo Sharp, who worked as a drug courier for a Mexican cartel.
 In May 2018, Bradley Cooper joined the cast to play DEA agent Colin Bates, based on agent Jeff Moore, who is chasing Stone, and along with Cooper, Lobo Sebastian also joined the film.
 In June 2018, Dianne Wiest and Michael Peña joined the film's cast to play Earl Stone's ex-wife and Bates' fellow DEA agent, respectively.
 More cast members were also confirmed, including Laurence Fishburne as a DEA special agent in charge, Alison Eastwood as Stone's daughter, Taissa Farmiga as Stone's granddaughter, and Ignacio Serricchio as Stone's cartel handler.
 That same month, Loren Dean joined the cast of the film.
 In July 2018, Victor Rasuk was cast, and Manny Montana was also confirmed.

 Filming

 Principal photography on the film began on June 4, 2018, in Atlanta, Canton, Rome, and Augusta, Georgia.
-It was also shot in Las Cruces, New Mexico.
+It was also shot in Las Cruces, New Mexico and various locations in Colorado, including Cave of the Winds in Manitou Springs and in Fort Morgan along Interstate 76.